5 Ways to Clear Your Sacral Chakra and Open to Joy

 Finally, here's a lovely practice called Joy Therapy that you can easily integrate into your life to support and nourish your 2nd chakra.

-Learn More Ways To Balance, Align and Support Your Sacral Chakra
+Learn More Ways To Balance, Align and Support Your Second Chakra

 Remember, you are working with your subtle energy.
 Your intention matters!
 Before doing one of the activities above, set your intention.
 For example, you might set and hold the intention to clear and balance your sacral chakra, to allow more play into your life, to embrace change, to nurture your creativity, to open to joy, etc.